mohammad1997izadi/neuralNetwork/README.md

 use python3 main.py to run project

-*if you intrested to contribute keep in touch with me with my email address*
+*if you intrested to contribute keep in touch by me with my email address*